 The Blue Pig Tavern is a cozy family restaurant with a familiar bill-of-fare of American comfort food.
 The ambiance is casual, with a stylishly sweet and charming setting, complete with a wood-burning fireplace, gingham window valances, old leather banquettes, and repurposed wooden slats from a historic building.
 The servers are engaging, and the menu is popular with family members young and old.
 Big Pig Tavern takes the time to serve fresh, responsibly sourced, seasonal foods, and prepares them well.
 If you’re the brunching type, the crowds can attest to exceptional mimosas and bloody marys, impeccable but unfussy dishes, like the Cape May Seaside Omelet (made with fresh, free-range eggs), and a delicious menu of homey salads, soups, pizzas and sides.
 For dinner, look for classics like baked macaroni and cheese, and crab cakes with grilled New York strip steak.
 In the warmer months, dine at our secluded 42-seat porch, or al fresco in our popular outdoor section.
 Kids especially love the Blue Pig decor, with matching mugs, lunch bags, plush animals and souvenirs available for purchase.
 The Blue Pig Tavern is a proud Winner of the 2014 OpenTable Diners’ Choice Award.

 The Brown Room is an intimate cocktail lounge occupying the same spot as Congress Hall’s first legal post-Prohibition cocktail bar.
-It’s often called Cape May’s living room because of its cozy wood-burning fireplace and the vibrant atmosphere with Darin MacDonald playing on the piano.
-The Brown Room is a true shining star for those who love the lounge experience and the cocktail list is a true standout—both imaginative and concise.
-Order from an impressive tome of drinks that pays homage to our farm-fresh ingredients and pre-Prohibition cocktails: from the Congressional Cosmo to the Watermelon Charisma.
+It’s often called the hub of Congress Hall because of its inviting wood-burning fireplace and the vibrant atmosphere with Darin MacDonald playing on the piano.
+The Brown Room is a true shining star for those who love the lounge experience and the cocktail list is a true standout — both imaginative and concise.
+Order from an impressive tome of drinks that pays homage to our farm-fresh ingredients and pre-Prohibition cocktails.
 As the local folks huddled at the bar can attest, this is truly a place for privacy and relaxation.
 Don’t forget to people-watch: The Brown Room buzzes with a lively, good-looking crowd.

 During the day, enjoy the views of the lush garden and the Atlantic Ocean while ordering fresh juices from Congress Hall’s Veranda Bar.
 At night, the veranda picks up convivial steam as people pour into the long row of rocking chairs, where they sit with friends and family sipping cocktails or a fruity drink after a day at the beach.